zackees/digital-ocean-cluster/README.md

 This library concurrent creates and runs digital ocean droplets through the doctl command line interface.

+The amount of implemented features for doctl is very few, but just enough to bring up a Droplet cloud, install dependencies like a dockerfile, and execute commands on the cluster.
+With few dependencies on DigitalOceans , this library can easily be re-written

 To develop software, run `. ./activate`

 # Windows